w3c/did-wg/index.md

 The DID Working Group seems to be willing to add the topic of standardizing some DID Methods under a future charter.

-To explain this from a differnt angle, it helps to understand how DIDs are used within
+To explain this from a different angle, it helps to understand how DIDs are used within
 [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/#introduction),
 which was ratified as a W3C global standard two years ago.

-In order to verify a Verifiable Credential that was digitally signed using a public key associated with a Decentralized Identifier, you have to use a couple of things.
+In order to verify a Verifiable Credential that was digitally signed using a public key associated with a Decentralized Identifier, you have to use a couple of things: 1) the DID Syntax, 2) a DID Resolver, and 3) a DID Document.

-1. DID Syntax
-2. DID Resolver
-3. DID Document

 First, you need to know what a DID looks like -- that's DID Syntax.
 You then need to feed that DID into something to get a DID Document back -- that's the